 - Add your domain or business name at the beginning of the title

-2. Optimize the Homepage Meta Description
+2. Create an Engaging Homepage Meta Description

 The homepage description is also very important.